osanseviero/ProyectoIntegrador/app/app/ai/csv_spec.md

 The spec is:

  - All values in the row are separated by a comma.
  - Rows don't end with a comma.
  - The first row of the csv file contains the name of the columns.
-These names can also be a number, but strings are strongly suggested.
+These names have to be strings.
  - The values should never have quotes.
+ - Feature names and label can contain the following characters: Letters (uppercase and lowercase) and underscore
+ - Feature names (while creating project) must be followed by a colon and then the feature data type
+ - Feature names (while creating project) must be separated by commas

 ## Example
 **sepal_length,sepal_width,petal_length,petal_width,species**